Frequently Asked Questions

 I was told I would be notified before an investigator came out.

 An investigator will make an attempt to interview you face-to-face.
-Depending on the type of referral, an investigator may contact you in advance to schedule a face-to-face interview at your residence or may conduct an unannounced visit.
+Depending on the type of referral, an investigator may contact you in advance to schedule a face-to-face interview at your residence.

 - Can I give the investigator the verifications for my case?